On this page:

-- House: Measured from where the nearest edge of the house meets water or ice.
-In the case of capped cavity on the bank, distance will be measured from where the nearest intersection edge of the cap meets the ground, water, or ice.
+- House: measured from where the nearest edge of the house meets water or ice.
+In the case of a capped cavity on the bank, distance will be measured from where the nearest intersection edge of the cap meets the ground, water, or ice.

-- Dams: Beaver dams should be measured from the where the nearest edge of the dam meets ground, water, or ice.
+- Dams: beaver dams should be measured from where the nearest edge of the dam meets ground, water, or ice.

 Although it is not permitted to trap for mink or otter after the general trapping season closes, trappers may keep a mink or otter if caught by accident during the beaver trapping season.

 Trappers are not allowed to take or possess more than 25 marten or 25 fisher during the trapping season.